OrgaAI/orga-ai-sdk-monorepo/packages/sdk-react-native/README.md

 ---

 > **Summary:**
-> - Always keep your OrgaAI API key and developer email on a secure backend.
+> - Always keep your OrgaAI API key on a secure backend.
-> - Never expose them in your app or client-side code.
+> - Never expose it in your app or client-side code.
 > - Use a backend proxy pattern for both web and mobile.

 ## OrgaAI.init Configuration Options